A guide to Blue Pool Bay on the Gower Peninsula

 Blue Pool Bay parking, Gower Peninsula

-How to reach the beach
+How to reach Blue Pool Bay

-From the car park, head into and through the caravan park following the signs for Blue Pool Bay
+From the car park, head into and through the caravan park following the signs for Blue Pool Bay.

-After 300m , bear left and join the coastal path as it works its way around the headland alongside Broughton Bay
+After 300m, bear left and join the coastal path as it works its way around the headland alongside Broughton Bay.
+After around 800m of sandy track, you’ll will emerge onto the cliffs which overlooks the beach.

 From the cliff path, follow the narrow and steep path down towards the beach.
+Caution should be taken here as the path is quite steep, slippery, and unstable.

 After the sandy section ends, its simply as case of scrambling your way over the rocks and down to the beach.

+One thing to note is that when there is a large tide, you are able to walk across the beach from Broughton Bay to Blue pool Bay.
 If you do this make sure you keep an eye on the tide and are able to climb back out if you do get cut off.

 What to do at Blue Pool Bay?